SquareGPS/navixy-api/docs/backend-api/resources/field_service/checkin.md

 ### image/create

 Creates an image for check-in.
+If you have multiple files to upload, be sure to add a brief delay between uploading each one to ensure a smooth process.

 #### parameters